marios-zindilis/website-sources/posts/centos-6-enable-epel-repository/index.md

 ---
 title: Enable EPEL Repository on CentOS 6
-Description: How to enable the EPEL repository on CentOS 6
+description: How to enable the EPEL repository on CentOS 6
 first-published: 2013-12-19
 ---